orlin/npm-interlink/README.md

 Sets up several node projects for local development using `npm link`.
 Especially useful in the context of `nvm` and / or having many projects that depend on each other.

+## Why

+1. quickly setup a bunch of modules for local development or experimentation
+2. relink the same modules in another context, e.g. because `nvm` links modules per node version

 ## How

 All it needs are project paths, or it tries the immediate subdirectories of the current dir.